romdalf/AaaS/doc/201/README.md

 ![foodmag-app overview](images/foodmag-app_overview.png)

 ## namespace
 Also known as project, a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) provides features like:
 - multi tenancy
 - cluster resources definition via quota
 - grouping objects together

-k8s is using a couple of default namespaces, numbers and names might be different from one k8s flavor to another.
+k8s is using a set of default namespaces, names might be different from one k8s flavor to another, to provide a clear segmentation between software components.

 A namespace called ```foodmag-app``` will be created to group all the related resources for the stateful application.